elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 <blockquote class="fake-block">
 <p>
- "Since [the launch], the world has been deluged in open data, with cities, states and regions around the globe publishing everything from detailed crime statistics to the locations of public toilets."
+ Since [the launch], the world has been deluged in open data, with cities, states and regions around the globe publishing everything from detailed crime statistics to the locations of public toilets.
 </p>
 </blockquote>